s-vu/map-locations-game/README.md

-# map-locations-game
+# Map Locations Game

-Trivia game on a web browser inspired by Sporcle.
-Uses a map to display answers that user has listed already.
+This is a game I made inspired by Sporcle & cityquiz.io.

-Has a version created with HTML, CSS, and vanilla JavaScript, which is displayed on the Github pages for this repository.
+I initially made a version of the game build with HTML, CSS, and plain JavaScript.
+You can play this version at https://s-vu.github.io/map-locations-game/.

-Currently recreating the game with React & Express for back-end.
+I am currently remaking a full-stack version of the game using Node.js, React, and Express.
+This version works and looks very similar to the plain version with some slight improvements.